CatHood0/flutter_quill_to_pdf/README.md

 - We can set a default directionality for the PDF widgets using `textDirection` from `PDFConverter`
 - Page format using `PDFPageFormat` class
 - `PDFWidgetBuilder` functions in `PDFConverter` that let us customize the detected style, and create a custom pdf widget implementation
+- `PageBuilder` function in `PDFConverter` let us create dinamically pdf pages as we want.
 - `ThemeData` optional theme data that let us changes the theme for to pdf document

 > By default, the delta is processed by a local implementation that uses `DeltaAttributesOptions` to apply custom attributes (if it is not null), making it easier to add an attribute to the entire delta.
 If you want to create your own implementation or simply use a default delta, use `PDFConverter(...params).createDocument(shouldProcessDeltas: false)`.